Our journey to net zero and a climate-smart future

 Find out more at: sciencebasedtargets.org/companies-taking-action

-We work closely with our clients to advance our shared sustainability goals.
-In November 2023, Abu Dhabi International Airport in the United Arab Emirates (UAE) opened its new state-of-the-art Terminal A. The project has placed sustainability at the forefront during the design, construction and workings of the terminal and has been awarded a 3-Pearl design rating from the Estidama green building rating system.
+For example, in November 2023, Zayed International Airport in the United Arab Emirates (UAE) opened its new state-of-the-art Terminal A. The project has placed sustainability at the forefront during the design, construction and workings of the terminal and has been awarded a 3-Pearl design rating from the Estidama green building rating system.

 Throughout the planning and construction process, we aligned our units in the terminal with these sustainable build standards.
 For example, 90% of wood is from recycled or reclaimed sources, 85% of all floor and wall tiling used are locally sourced with a minimum of 20% recycled content and we installed water-based air-conditioning and recycling extractor steam systems, along with other energy-efficient equipment.